How to Turn Your Camper into a Tiny Farmhouse on Wheels

 Cool & Calm: Why Camper Interior Design Blue Works So Well with Farmhouse Vibes

-There’s something timeless about camper interior design blue—especially dusty or slate tones.
-I added blue ticking stripe pillows and a soft chambray throw blanket, and it instantly made my space feel coastal-farmhouse cozy.
+There’s something timeless about camper interior design blue, especially dusty or grey colors.
+Add blue ticking stripe pillows and a soft chambray throw blanket, and it will instantly make your space feel coastal-farmhouse cozy.

 Blue pairs perfectly with white shiplap, natural wood, and galvanized metal, making it an easy go-to for peaceful, country-inspired interiors.